 5. Car Dash Cam Recording Angle

 Recording angle is coming 120 degrees by default for the most of the dash cameras.
 Wide angle recording camera means that can cover more street area on both sides while you drive.
-There are dash cameras available like TaoTronics Dash Camera, and those are offering 150 degrees and up recording angle.
+There are dash cameras available like TaoTronics Dash Camera, and those are offering 150 degrees and AUKEY Dash Cam (Amazon $69.99) is built with 170 degrees wide angle lens.
 Featured & Image Credit: TaoTronics Amazon Store

 Advanced cameras have a wider view, offering 160 to 180 degrees of recording angle.
 For example, Rexing V1 Dash Cam is offering 170 degrees with 6-layers glass lens capable of catching almost every minute details on the road.